Acollie/Rusty-SkyCrane/README.md

 # Rusty SkyCrane

-A simple cli to upload bits of code to lambda
+Sky crane is a rust cli utility to upload and update AWS lambda code.
+Then a lambda with the same name is detected the code will be updated instead.

 ## Usage